 By Tom Ballato

-I first heard of Anthony’s story from friend and Michigan St. alum Kevin Negron.
-Kevin shared with me that everyone knew Anthony, that he was a fan favorite, and he had a special story.
-I reached out to Anthony about his story and I also got to ask him some questions about Michigan St. basketball.
+The Next Prospect first heard of Anthony’s story from a friend and Michigan St. alum Kevin Negron.
+Kevin shared with me that everyone knew Anthony, that he was a fan favorite, and he had a unique story.
+The Next Prospect reached out to Anthony about his story, and I also got to ask him some questions about Michigan St. basketball.

 You were on some great teams during your time at Michigan State.
 Last guy off the bench that all the MSU fans knew.
 Describe the atmosphere in the Berslin Center and your time on the team.

-Ianni: Day Day was an incredible teammate.
-There’s a reason why in my opinion he’s one of the greatest leaders in the program’s history.
-He treated others around him with respect and he always had everyone’s back.
-Whether you were a coach, player or team manager he was there for you.
+Ianni: Day Day (Draymond Green) was an incredible teammate.
+There’s a reason why, in my opinion, he’s one of the greatest leaders in the program’s history.
+He treated others around him with respect, and he always had everyone’s back.
+Whether you were a coach, player, or team manager, he was there for you.
 That’s the one thing people don’t see with him today because all they see is what he does on the court, but if you got to know him off the court, he’d be your favorite right away.
-I knew just from playing against him in practice and seeing how hard he worked, I knew he was going to do great things in the NBA.
+I knew just from playing against him in practice, and seeing how hard he worked; I knew he was going to do great things in the NBA.
 Right when he was taken in the second round of the 2012 NBA Draft, I quickly thought to myself that the other teams that passed up on him, are quickly going to regret it.

-Now lets move on to your person life.
-You were diagnosed with Autism at a young age and doctors told your parents you wouldn’t graduate, become an athlete, and believed eventually you would have to live in a group home.
+Now let’s move on to your personal life.
+You were diagnosed with Autism at a young age, and doctors told your parents you wouldn’t graduate, become an athlete, and believed eventually you would have to live in a group home.
 You were also bullied for being different when you were younger.
 How did you overcome all the bullying and limitations you were given?

 I endured a lot of bullying and disrespect from a lot of people when I was in school.
-A lot of the bullying was because of my autism, I would say and do things different than others, and my height was another reason because I was six feet tall and wore a size 13 shoe at 11 years old.
-No matter how tough things would get, I would just let my actions to the talking for me because I was taught to never use my hands, feet or words.
-Just let my actions do the talking for me and that’s what I did.
+A lot of the bullying was because of my Autism, I would say and do things differently than others, and my height was another reason because I was six feet tall and wore a size 13 shoe at 11 years old.
+No matter how tough things would get, I would just let my actions do the talking for me because I was taught never to use my hands, feet, or words.
+Just let my actions do the talking for me, and that’s what I did.

-Ianni: So I’m a National Motivational Speaker and I do all of my work through the Michigan Department of Civil Rights.
-I’m on the road at most 5 days a week and I speak to schools, colleges/universities, conferences, business and sports teams about my life with autism.
-I do speeches on different topics such as Autism, bullying, transitioning and motivational talks.
-So some people might just think I’m only an Anti-Bullying speaker, but I’m actually more then that and I wanted to be more then a one dimensional speaker.
-At first being a speaker wasn’t even on my list of what I wanted to do after college.
-I actually wanted to work in NCAA athletics just like my father has for over 30 years.
+Ianni: So I’m a National Motivational Speaker, and I do all of my work through the Michigan Department of Civil Rights.
+I’m on the road at most five days a week, and I speak to schools, colleges/universities, conferences, business, and sports teams about my life with Autism.
+I do speeches on different topics such as Autism, bullying, transitioning, and motivational talks.
+So some people might think I’m only an Anti-Bullying speaker, but I’m actually more than that, and I wanted to be more than a one-dimensional speaker.
+At first, being a speaker wasn’t even on my list of what I wanted to do after college.
+I actually wanted to work in NCAA athletics, just like my father has for over 30 years.